 - effective pro bono – events sharing best practice and discussing what makes an effective pro bono service

-With the potential that social distancing will still be in place, a mixture of online and in-person events are being planned.
+With social distancing still be in place, a mixture of online and in-person events were planned.

 - the launch of Pro Bono Week 2020: panel debate; beyond the pandemic